AmazingAng/Clone0/README.md

 ## Test Cases

-Test cases are performed using Foundry, which include:
+Test cases are performed using Foundry, which includes:

 - invocation with no arguments.
 - invocation with arguments.